TuDo-Makerspace/Activity-Indicator/README.md

 - The Power LED, along with its 1k resistor in series, is connected to one of the Raspberry Pi's 5V pins.
 - The pins of the connection indicator LED are connected any of the Raspberry Pi's GPIO pins.
 Ensure the common ground pin has a 100 Ohm resistor connected in series.
-- For the Switch, one end is connected to the Raspberry Pi's GPIO pin, and the other end is connected to one of the RPI's ground pins.
+- For the Switch, one end is connected to the Raspberry Pi's GPIO pin, and the other end is connected to one of the RPi's ground pins.

 One possible configuration for the Raspberry Pi Zero W is shown below: